trinodb/trino/presto-docs/src/main/sphinx/installation/deployment.rst

   query execution.

 * ``http-server.http.port``:
   Specifies the port for the HTTP server.
-Presto uses HTTP for all communication, internal and external.
+Trino uses HTTP for all communication, internal and external.

 * ``query.max-memory``: